-- California mandated a paper-reduction initiative.
+- Need to address and support the California mandated paper-reduction initiative.

 - Scalable to stand up new School districts or states as needed.
 Site set up could be scripted and run on predefined schedules.

-What technologies were used along with AWS?
+Technologies used along with AWS

 - AWS – uses EC2 & RDS for scalability and cost management